William, Willson Contreras Teammates One Day? ‘It Would Be Amazing'

 “I mean, who’s to say?” said William of playing with Willson.
 “You obviously don't know what the future holds.”

-Especially with Willson, who’s set to become a free agency after this season.
+Especially with Willson, who’s set to become a free agent after this season.

 Willson and William wouldn’t be the first brother catching tandem to play on the same team.
 Bengie and José Molina were teammates on the Angels from 2001-05.